SpreeHertz/Cleckzie/README.md

 <br><br>
 Cleckzie is a multi-purpose discord bot, with tons of categories and commands, it won't disappoint you!

+**⚠ Cleckzie is temporarily discontinued.
+The approximate ETA of when the bot will be back in development is unknown.**

 ## Documention

 For documentation, cloning, and much more, click [here](https://SpreeHertz.github.io/Cleckzie).